2021 Humanities Professional Pathways Graduate Fellows

 Humanities Professional Pathways Fellows pitch skill-building placements with cultural institutions, on or off campus, which serve or collaborate with publics beyond the academy.
 They spend their summer working with these institutions toward a project goal and then fall learning how to turn that experience into a piece of public writing with our special guest instructor, Kelly Alexander.

-Michael Bramwell is a doctoral candidate, professional visual artist and Educator born in the South Bronx and raised in Harlem.
-He holds an M.F.A. from UNC Chapel Hill, an M.A. in Special Education from Columbia University and a bachelor’s degree in Psychology-Sociology from Oakwood University.
-Michael’s dissertation: “Pottery by Any Means Necessary: Resistance in the Art of David Drake,” explores African diasporic material culture in the antebellum South, with emphasis on theology and anti-slavery resistance.
-Michael was awarded an Andrew W. Mellon Humanities for the Public Good fellowship for his work at the Ackland Art Museum and research grants from UNC’s Center for the Study of the American South and the Center for African American Research, to examine the spiritual implications of cultural practice in black vernacular art.
-He is currently visiting guest curator at The Museum of Early Southern Decorative Art where is is helping them assess their collection and make a social impact equity plan..
+Michael Bramwell l is a PhD candidate in the Department of American Studies, a visual artist and educator born in the South Bronx and raised in Harlem.
+Michael earned an M.F.A. from UNC Chapel Hill, an M.A. in Special Education from Columbia University and a bachelor’s degree in Psychology-Sociology from Oakwood University in Huntsville, Alabama.
+His dissertation: “Pottery by Any Means Necessary: Resistance in the Art of David Drake,” examines the visual and material culture of the African diaspora, with emphasis on theology and anti-slavery resistance in the antebellum South.
+Michael was awarded a Mellon fellowship for his work at the Ackland Art Museum and research grants from UNC’s Center for the Study of the American South and the Institute for African American Research, to examine the spiritual implications of cultural practice in black vernacular art.
+Michael is visiting guest curator at the Museum of Early Southern Decorative Arts, where he is organizing exhibitions, assessing the permanent collection for systematic biases and developing a social impact equity plan.

 Kylie Broderick is a Ph.D. student and Mellon Fellow in modern Middle East history here at the University of North Carolina, Chapel Hill.
 She is also the managing editor of Jadaliyya and a Co-Editor of the Resistance, Subversion, and Mobilization page.
 At the National Humanities Center, she teaches the Introduction to the Modern Middle East course.
 Her interests are in the political economy of the Middle East, as well as histories of gender and capitalism, social mobilizations, and socio-economic class construction in Lebanon and Syria.